HQSquantumsimulations/qoqo_examples/documentation/src/introduction.md

 Operations and Circuit can be used to represent single quantum circuits that run on quantum hardware.

-Measurements and QuantumProgram combine several circuits with classical information to provide a high level interface for running quantum programs that yield an immediately usable result.
+Measurements and QuantumProgram combine several circuits with classical information, to provide a high level interface for running quantum programs that yield an immediately usable result.

-To execute quantum circuits or quantum programs a backend connecting to quantum hardware or a simulator is required. qoqo/roqoqo does not directly implement these backends.
-To minimize dependencies backends are implemented in separate packages (e.g. `qoqo-quest`).
+To execute quantum circuits or quantum programs, a backend connecting to quantum hardware or a simulator is required. qoqo/roqoqo does not directly implement these backends.
+To minimize dependencies, backends are implemented in separate packages (e.g. `qoqo-quest`).
 In the `backends` module roqoqo provides an interface description for backends with the `EvaluatingBackend` Rust trait.

-When compiling quantum circuits it is often necessary to know the topology of a targeted quantum device.
+When compiling quantum circuits, it is often necessary to know the topology of a target quantum device.
 Device properties can also be used by backends, for example to accurately simulate a given quantum device.
-At the moment qoqo/roqoqo does not implement generic devices but defines an interface for obtaining the device topology and the noise properties.
-The interface is defined by roqoqos `Device` trait.
+At the moment, qoqo/roqoqo does not implement generic devices but defines an interface for obtaining the device topology and the noise properties.
+The interface is defined by roqoqo's `Device` trait.

 The following schematic shows how the different components are related when running a quantum program: